Friday 16 October 2020

 Subsequently and suddenly the business decided to change its strategy and opt for what has now become, Roller Coaster World.

-OBJECTION TO PREVIOUS ROLLER COASTER CONTRUCTION:
+OBJECTION TO PREVIOUS ROLLER COASTER CONSTRUCTION:

 The implementation of this was unlawful: